joshualoui/joshualoui/README.md

 ## 😊 About Me

-- Currently finishing my last semester at Southern Alberta Institute of Technology (SAIT) Advanaced Digital Technology.
+- Currently finishing my last semester at Southern Alberta Institute of Technology (SAIT) in Advanaced Digital Technology.
-- Interested in web development, fullstack development, and creative projects specifically video games
+- Interested in web development, fullstack development, and creative projects specifically video games.
-- Passionate about building clean and efficient software
+- Passionate about learning new technologies and building efficient software.
-- Background in psychology interpersonal communication skills
+- Background in psychology interpersonal communication skills.
-- Always learning and exploring new technologies

 ## 👔 Professional Experience